oktadev/okta-blog/_source/_posts/2018-06-05-authentication-vanilla-js.md

 ### Manage Meals

 You will create several methods to manage meals within the app.
-To get started, copy and paste the following code into `public/main.js`.
+Copy and paste the following code into `public/main.js` to get started.
 I will step through each code chunk below in detail.

 ```js
 class App {